awslabs/kubeflow-manifests/distributions/aws/examples/storage-efs/README.md

-# Deploying Kubeflow with AWS EFS as Persistent Storage
+# Using Amazon EFS as Persistent Storage with Kubeflow

-This guide describes how to use Amazon EFS as Persistent storage with Kubeflow.
+This guide describes how to use Amazon EFS as Persistent storage on top of an existing Kubeflow deployment.

 ## 1.0 Prerequisites
 1. For this README, we will assume that you already have an EKS Cluster with Kubeflow installed since the EFS CSI Driver can be installed and configured as a separate resource on top of an existing Kubeflow deployment.
-You can follow any of the other guides to complete these steps - choose one of the AWS managed service integrated offering<link> or generic distribution<link>.
+You can follow any of the other guides to complete these steps - choose one of the [AWS managed service integrated offering](../README.md) or [generic distribution](../../../../README.md).

 2. At this point, you have likely cloned this repo and checked out the right branch.
 Navigate over this this directory.